mhanf/ShinyRating/README.md

 -   Large choices of icons from Fontawesome and Glyphicon
 -   Easy definition of icon size and colors (Bootstrap 5 or Hex colors)
 -   Possibility to add Bootstrap 5 colored Tooltips to icons
--   Read only mode for rating input
+-   Read only, hover and accumulation modes for rating widgets
--   Hover capabilities for rating input
 -   Large choice of animations for icons when clicked from animate.css
--   Possibility to define complex rules of icons coloration, size, animation and read only mode
+-   Possibility to define complex rules of icons coloration, size or animation.

 ## Installation